aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 During the Websocket handshake, the Initiator MUST include the value `pushpull` in the list of protocols for the `Sec-WebSocket-Protocol` header.
 The reply from the Responder MUST also include the value `pushpull` in the list of values in its own `Sec-WebSocket-Protocol` header, in order for the Initiator and Responder to use WebSockets.

 # Authentication and Authorization {#authn-and-authz}

+## Verifying the Responder
 The Initiator MUST verify the identity of the Responder by validating the TLS certification presented by the Responder, and verifying that it is the intended recipient of the request, before sending the Communication Object {{communication-object}}.

 The Initiator MUST attempt to obtain the OAuth Protected Resource Metadata {{OPRM}} for the Responder endpoint.
 If such metadata is found, the Initiator MUST obtain an access token using the metadata.
 If no such metadata is found, then the Initiator MAY use any means to authorize itself to the Responder.

+## Verifying the Initiator
 The Responder MUST verify the identity and authorization of the Initiator.
+The Responder MAY use common authentication schemes such as Mutual TLS (MTLS) to verify the authenticity of the Initiator.

+Alternatively, the Responder MAY provide OAuth Protected Resource Metadata {{OPRM}} to enable Initiators to obtain appropriate OAuth tokens to authenticate themselves and prove their authorization.

-The Responder MAY use OAuth Protected Resource Metadata {{OPRM}} for this purpose, but the Responder MAY use other means to authorize the Initiator, which are beyond the scope of this specification.
+Finally, the Responder MAY use other means to authenticate and authorize the Initiator, which are beyond the scope of this specification.

 # Delivery Reliability
 A Transceiver MUST attempt to deliver any SETs it has previously attempted to deliver to a Peer until: